Governance artifacts

 - a machine surface, interpretable and structured.

+Each surface is designed for its audience, without reciprocal compromise.
 This separation prevents the constraints necessary for machine interpretation from degrading human readability, and vice versa.

 Relationship to the Doctrine

+The SSA-E, Q-Layer, A2, and Dual Web principles derive directly from the Doctrine.
 The Doctrine establishes the invariants.
 These principles translate them into an applicable conceptual framework, adapted to environments where information is read, interpreted, and reconstructed by automated systems.
+In case of conflict between this page and the Doctrine, the Doctrine prevails.

 Anchoring